 How Long Is the Foley Bulb in Place?

-If the Foley bulb is successful, it will fall out on its own, perhaps even less than 12 hours after insertion.
+If the Foley bulb is successful, it will fall out on its own, perhaps within 12 hours of insertion.
 However, the cervical ripening balloons (such as the Cook Catheter) often won’t fall out on their own and must be removed.
 Typically, the Foley balloon falls out when your cervix dilates to 3 centimeters.
 Sometimes, a Foley bulb can stretch your cervix enough so that your water breaks, and it can sometimes cause contractions to start.1

 How Does a Foley Bulb Induction Feel?